paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 The following sections provide a short discussion of the three approaches listed above.
 Which approach is most suitable depends on the application.
 A simple flow chart for the selection of reliability prediction methods is given in {numref}`method_figure6_2`, naming only Bayesian updating as a possible combined method to use both knowledge about the physical process leading to failure and relevant failure data.

 In practice, making a choice between Statistics and Physics of Failure may be less black and white than depicted in the flow chart.
 For example, understanding the physics can help judging the relevance of available statistical data, and vice versa.
 Also, it should be noted that a combination of both approaches may also be achieved in a less sequential manner than with the Bayesian approach, where the Physics of Failure is used to derive a prior model that can then be updated using statistical data on observed failures.
-To give an example, the FIDES approach for reliability prediction, underlying the approach for EEE reliability prediction in **Part III** of this handbook, makes use of statistical base failure rates that are then tuned to give relevant results for a specific application with the aid of scaling factors that have been derived from the **Physics of Failure \[RD10\]**.
+To give an example, the FIDES approach for reliability prediction, underlying the approach for EEE reliability prediction in {ref}`EEE chapter<sec_eee_handbook>` of this handbook, makes use of statistical base failure rates that are then tuned to give relevant results for a specific application with the aid of scaling factors that have been derived from the Physics of Failure.

 ```{figure} pictures/method_figure6_2.png
 ---